willjsimmons/willjsimmons.github.io/essays/SoftwareEngineeringEssay.md

 Like many ICS courses, software engineering courses teach you how to program, more importantly however you learn how to interact and work in a team.
 Interpersonal skills are critical and top of mind for any great software engineer.
 Although there are often people selected or hired for the specific purpose of project management, the ultimate responsibility for the outcome of any given work falls on the individuals that directly produce it.
-Being a software engineer means being self motivated, and working well with others.
+Being a software engineer means being self-motivated, and working well with others.

 ## Be an engineer, not a programmer

 In conclusion, as software engineers, we are responsible for more than just programming.
 The issues with effective teamwork are extensive.
-Managing a codebase using git, and Kaban boards, keeping on task, and dealing with team members who do not live up to the team's expectations are all part of the journey.
+Managing a codebase using git, and Kanban boards, keeping on task, and dealing with team members who do not live up to the team's expectations are all part of the journey.
 Managing personalities and organizing people toward a common goal is the fundamental responsibility of the software engineer.
 Software engineering invariably requires a mastery of data structures, and algorithms as well as an aptitude for creative thinking.
 Finally Software engineering bridges the gap between art and science, as design choices and technical choices all fall on the software engineer.